zalirae/gardening-application/README.md

 ## How It Works

-The app uses two main classes:
+The app uses two main classes and one entry-point function:

 - `Garden` — represents your garden and stores a list of plants.
 - `GardenActions` — contains all actions you can perform (watering, fertilising, planting, etc.).